revivebch/bch-tip-bot/README.md

 # bch-tip-bot

-Simple backend for powering any number of on-chain Bitcoin Cash tipping bots.
+Stable and efficient wallet backend powered by BCHD.
+Focus on building what you love, and leave re-inventing the wheel to us!

 ## Security

-This is generally **not intended to be publicly facing software**, so it's recommended to set up a firewall to block external access to the port you have it running on.
+This is **not intended to be publicly facing software**, so it's highly recommended to set up a firewall to block external access to the port you have it running on.

 **It's very important to remember that MongoDB does not come with any kind of security by default.
 If you do not properly secure it by blocking access to the MongoDB port or via other means you will lose 100% of user funds very quickly.**